timescale/docs.timescale.com-content/api.md

 the user should specify a `chunk_target_size` and the chunk interval will be adapted for future chunks with the specified `chunk_time_interval` as a starting point, or 1 day if not specified.
-The settings for adaptive chunking can be changed by calling [`set_adaptive_chunking()`](#set_adaptive_chunking).
+The settings for adaptive chunking (BETA) can be changed by calling [`set_adaptive_chunking()`](#set_adaptive_chunking).

 The following instructions apply if users are choosing to configure